Application training for the GE Voluson E8

 Remote Color Printer/DVR via USB

-Remote VCR (RS232) /DVR via USB
+Remote VCR (RS232)/DVR via USB

-Remote Printer via Bluetooth Connection Kit (Option)
+Remote Printer via Bluetooth Connection Kit (Optional)

 Footswitch via USB

-GE Voluson E8 Imaging Modes
+GE Voluson E8 Ultrasound Imaging Modes

 PW (Pulse Wave) Doppler